 You’re in luck because you’re about to find out which activities are truly considered the best.
-These are activities that people actually do and not random ideas in far corners of the county.
-They are cool, fun and easy to access.
+These are activities that people actually do, not random ideas in far corners of the county.
+They are cool, fun, and easy to access.
 Some are even free.

 This list is divided by interests, but you’ll find links to even more detailed guides, hotel recommendations, and ideas for saving money that will help you drill down on exactly what to do in San Diego.

 You can save on tickets, tours, and hotels through my affiliations.
 If you make purchases through some links in this post, I may be compensated.
 Our editorial guidelines.